pablobernabeu/Data-is-present/README.md

 ### Hackathons

-These hackathons are half day meetings meetings in which participants will collaborate to create reproducible reports (e.g., R Markdown) or data dashboards (e.g., R Shiny) from any open access data they choose.
+These hackathons are half-day meetings meetings in which participants collaborate to create reproducible reports (e.g., R Markdown) or data dashboards (e.g., R Shiny) from any open access data they choose.

 *Prerequisites:* Basic knowledge of dashboard development.